 Ergonomic Rating: Basic to Excellent

-Analysis: Most external lumbar pillows that come with gaming chairs are merely cheap pillows that do little to support your back, and are best tossed away.
+Analysis: Many external lumbar pillows that come with gaming chairs are merely cheap pillows and too soft to properly support your back.
 On the other hand, dedicated lumbar support pillows can be highly ergonomic, coming in different sizes and shapes to match your body type.
 For example, for people with lower back pain, it is found an external pillow with a cut out around the posterior pelvic tissues objectively helped increase comfort.